rishavjha62/my-notes/inbox/2025-07-01_cloud-native-design-patterns.md

 - Effective for search, aggregation, and integration tasks.
 - Enhances scalability, supports partial failure, and enables both real-time and batch-style workflows.

+## Execution Orchestration Pattern

+### Objective

+Coordinate complex workflows involving multiple services by introducing a centralized orchestrator that manages the execution flow.

+### Pattern Structure

+- **Execution Orchestrator**:
+  - Directs the flow of operations across multiple services.
+  - Maintains context and state.
+  - Handles retries, failures, and recovery logic.
+- **Services (Microservices)**:
+  - Perform domain-specific business logic.
+  - Remain stateless and unaware of overall orchestration flow.
+  - Can be implemented as Functions (e.g., FaaS) for cost efficiency.

+### Key Characteristics

+- Centralized controller (Orchestrator) that doesn’t perform business logic, but invokes it.
+- Sequential and parallel execution of services is supported.
+- Scalable and resilient via distributed deployments and state persistence.
+- Especially useful in **microservices** and **serverless** environments.

+### Common Use Case: User Registration in a Video Streaming Platform

+1. **User Form Submission** → Orchestrator receives request.
+2. **User Service** → Validates username/password.
+3. **Payment Service** → Authorizes credit card.
+4. **Location Service** → Associates user with a region for content access.
+5. **Recommendation Service** → Prepares initial recommendation data.
+6. **Email Service** → Sends welcome email with relevant details.

+- All steps are coordinated by the **Execution Orchestrator**.
+- Only the Orchestrator is aware of the full process.

+### Benefits

+- Centralized flow control in distributed architecture.
+- Supports scalable, decoupled microservices.
+- Easier debugging and traceability via orchestrator logs.
+- Simplifies updates (add/remove services without impacting others).

+### Failure & Recovery Strategies

+- **Service-Level Failures**:
+  - Orchestrator retries on failure.
+  - Sends appropriate error messages to the client.
+- **Orchestrator Failure**:

+  - State persisted in a database allows recovery.
+  - New orchestrator instance resumes the flow using saved state.

+- **Duplicate Requests**:
+  - Orchestrator handles idempotency (e.g., checking if a step has already been completed).

+### Implementation Considerations

+1. **Avoid Business Logic in Orchestrator**

+   - Orchestrator should manage flow, not logic.
+   - Prevents monolithic growth of the orchestrator itself.

+2. **State Management**

+   - Persist orchestration state to enable retries and recovery.

+3. **Scalability**

+   - Orchestrator can be deployed behind a load balancer like other services.

+4. **Parallelism**
+   - Some steps can be executed in parallel for efficiency.

+### Summary

+- Execution Orchestration Pattern is vital for coordinating flows in microservices.
+- Enables independent service scaling and easy change management.
+- Centralized state management allows resilience and observability.